 You may find the idea of looking for a flat or house very daunting, especially if you are new to London, but don't worry - with a little advice and common sense you can find a wonderful home in the capital.

 When to look

 In London, very few landlords advertise their flats in advance.
-The whole process can take over a month so if you are starting a course in September we suggest coming to London in July or August to look for your accommodation.
+The whole process can take over a month.
+So with UAL’s courses starting in mid- to late September, we suggest you look for your accommodation in late July or in August.